 - Bandwidth: ClickDimensions integration requires a high-speed internet connection.
 If you have CRM installed on-premise, a minimum 10Mbps connection is recommended (up/down).
 Greater volumes of email may require increased bandwidth for the CRM server's internet connection.

 - Consider data retention needs.
 It may be helpful to periodically clean out old data that is no longer relevant to your users.
-This will vary from company to company, but some general guidelines are discussed in an article on the ClickDimensions blog.
 To plan for database growth, use this very approximate rule of thumb: For each 1 million emails sent, expect 1.5-2 GB of additional storage space for your database.
 (This can vary on how emails are sent - either bulk emails or many individual emails from workflow or nurtures - and how much website traffic you are tracking, etc.)

 - Use dynamic marketing lists cautiously.
 Dynamic marketing lists in CRM 2011 and CRM 2013 are very resource intensive in CRM compared to static lists.
 If you expect to use dynamic lists for large recipient lists, make sure your CRM database server is well-optimized.